 Thanks to our amazing volunteers

-As we enter the start of #VolunteersWeek 2020, we want to say a big thank you to all the fantastic volunteers who have helped us get food out at such a critical time.
-These are tough times for everyone and it’s been heartening to see communities pull together like they have.
+As we enter the start of #VolunteersWeek2020, we want to say a big thank you to all the fantastic volunteers.
+Especially those who are helping us get food out at such a critical time.
+These are tough times for everyone and it’s been heartening to see communities pull together as they have.

 We need your help!